LtECoD/LtECoD.github.io/post/2021/2021-04-07-Potential-Outcomes-Framework.md

 $$
 \text{ATE}=\mathbb{E}\left[ Y(T=1)-Y(T=0) \right]
 $$
-where $Y(T=1)$ and $Y(T=0)$ are the potential treated and control outcome of the whole population respectively.
+where $Y(T=1)$ and $Y(T=0)$ are the potential treated and control outcome of the whole population, respectively.

 At the subgroup level, the treatment effect is called Conditional Average Treatment Effect (CATE), which is defined as:
 $$
 \text{CATE}=\mathbb{E}\left[Y(T=1) | x \right]-\mathbb{E}\left[Y(T=0) | x \right]
 $$

-\bluebox{The objective of potential outcomes framework is to estimate the treatment defined on different levels.}
+\bluebox{The objective of the potential outcomes framework is to estimate the treatment defined on different levels.}

-In additional there are two definitions for variable, namely the pre-treatment variables and the post-treatment variables.
+In addition, there are two definitions for variable, namely the pre-treatment variables and the post-treatment variables.

 \definition{Pre-treatment Variables}{Pre-treatment variables are the variables that will not be affected by the treatment.}
 \definition{Post-treatment Variables}{The post-treatment variables are the variables that are affected by the treatment.}